Pan-African Studies (PhD)

 Students who apply for the program without a master's degree in Pan-African/Black Studies may be required to take prerequisite courses deemed necessary by the Director of Graduate Studies.

 Students may transfer six (6) credit hours from a previously earned master's degree toward the PhD, subject to the approval of the degree program and the Unit Dean.
-Students with a PAS MA degree will be allowed to transfer a maximum of twelve (12) credit hours to the PhD.
+Students with a PAS MA degree may request to transfer a maximum of twelve (12) credit hours to the PhD.
 In both cases, students must petition for additional credit hours.
 Only courses in which the student earned grades of B or better will be considered for transfer.

 Application Process